sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/different-sources.md

 ### Op-eds

-An op-ed is a relatively short text about an enlightening or reasoning character, usually in a newspaper.
+An op-ed is a relatively short text with an enlightening or reasoning character, usually in a newspaper.
 Op-eds are often used by researchers to bring research-based knowledge into the public.
 Op-eds, just like encyclopedias and Wikipedia, can be a good place to start to get an overview of a given topic and can help to give you a better understanding of the topic.

 ### News

-News broadcasters and other sites that report the latest news may be useful for getting a perspective on how their topic is addressed.
-Note that, in the same way as chronicles, popular science and essays, news reports are not academic papers and should be avoided as part of argumentation and discussion.
+News broadcasters and other sites that report the latest news may be useful for getting a perspective on how topics are addressed.
+Note that, in the same way as op-eds, popular science and essays, news reports are not academic and should be avoided as part of argumentation and discussion.

-## Other Sources

-There are many sources other than those mentioned above that can be helpful.

 ### Radio and TV programs

 Radio or TV programs can also be a good place to get fresh angles for your assignment.
-If you are going to write about psychiatry but are unsure of what angle you want, it may be helpful to listen to the podcast "LEGG INN" or to watch the documentary series "LEGG INN" Or if you are writing about other topics within society, health or the environment, there are plenty of Norwegian and international programs that can help you get ideas and inspiration.
+If you are going to write about psychiatry, but are unsure how to approach it, a documentary or semi-documentary can be a good source of inspiration.

 ::: warning NB

-If you want to use radio or TV programs as a source, shorter clips can be used without special permission, but for longer clips you must contact the filmmaker or producer to avoid misinterpretations of meaning.
+If you want to use radio or TV programs as a source, shorter clips can be used without special permission, but for longer clips you must contact the filmmaker or producer for permission.
 :::

 ### Pictures from the Internet, photography, illustrations, picture-art

 Pictures, illustrations and picture-art all might be useful for the task you are working with.
-This might be true for both professional and more personal tasks as well.
-For example, you may have a friend or family member who is an artist and has made a painting or drawing that helps to illustrate a topic or concept from your assignment.
-Or you may write about how art can be used in a pedagogical approach or as a form of expression in psychiatry.
-Here it may be useful to include pictures to support a point you are making in your text.
-It is important to remember that many pictures, photographers, and illustrations are not always available to use in your task without paying for them or having received permission.
+As a general rule you cannot use other peoples' pictures without permission.
 The ones you can freely use are usually found in Creative Commons.

 ### Fieldwork and other observational studies